Intellectual disability factsheet

 Introduction

-Children with intellectual disability learn at a slower rate than other children.
+Children with ID learn more slowly than other children.
 They may also have developmental delays early in life.

-• intellectual skills - learning, reasoning, memory, and problem-solving
+• intellectual skills – meaning skills like learning, memory, problem-solving, and reasoning

 Signs and symptoms

-Children develop skills at different rates.
-Some children may take longer than normal to develop these skills.
+Children develop skills like walking, talking, and looking after themselves at different rates.
+Some take longer than others.

 If you are concerned that your child is not developing skills, speak to your: